How to choose the best Wacom pen tablet for your needs

 What to avoid

-Small Bamboo models, such as the Bamboo Connect and Bamboo Capture, are too small for any precision work on higher resolution LCD screens above 1600px of horizontal resolution.
-They may be adequate for small laptop displays up to 13", general use or handwriting recognition, but a medium size Bamboo Create is a better investment.
+The small regular Intuos has too little active area for precision work on higher resolution LCD screens above 1600px of horizontal resolution.
+It may be adequate for small laptop displays up to 13", general use or handwriting recognition, but a medium size Intuos Pen & Touch is a better investment.